MjChen120/INF312_I_Mental_Health_Apprehensions/README.md

 1. Run `scripts/01-download_data.R` to download raw data
 2. Run `scripts/02-data_cleaning.R` to generate cleaned data
 3. Run `outputs/paper/MHA_study.qmd` to generate the PDF of the paper

+## LLM Usage Statement
+No LLMs were used for any of the creation in this repo.